Elements of Exemplary Independent Study

 - Additional assistance, including direct instruction and

-support services necessary for individual pupil success.
+support services necessary for individual student success.

 - Independent study teachers are appropriately credentialed employees of the LEA and have demonstrated subject matter competence in all core academic subjects they teach.

-- At the secondary level, independent study teachers specialize in their area or areas of expertise to provide direct instruction to pupils whether in classes, small groups, labs, or individually; such instruction is provided either on-site or online.
+- At the secondary level, independent study teachers specialize in their area or areas of expertise to provide direct instruction to students whether in classes, small groups, labs, or individually; such instruction is provided either on-site or online.

-- At the secondary level, independent study teachers specialize in their area or areas of expertise to provide direct instruction to pupils whether in classes, small groups, labs, or individually; such instruction is provided either on-site or online.
+- At the secondary level, independent study teachers specialize in their area or areas of expertise to provide direct instruction to students whether in classes, small groups, labs, or individually; such instruction is provided either on-site or online.

 - Independent study teachers shall meet the